Introduction to Core ML conversion tool

 , describing the.caffemodel

-You will also need a list of labels, the flower’s name, that can be downloaded here.
+can be downloaded here- a list of labels (the flower’s name) can be downloaded here.

 Let’s write the script to convert that!